 Swim Meets are Powered by Parent Volunteers

-- All Rapids families are required to volunteer for 5 swim meet halves/shifts
+- All Rapids families are required to volunteer for 5 volunteer "points" over the course of the season.

 - Swimmers will not be allowed to participate in meets if volunteer shifts aren't fulfilled